AkenRoberts/CodeIgniter_Smarty/README.md

 additional features for your view files.
 For information about Smarty and how to use it, please see [Smarty's Documentation][3].

+## License

+Smarty integration is copyright (c) 2013 by Eric Roberts, and is open source under the MIT license.
+Smarty is copyright (c) New Digital Group, Inc., and is released under the GNU lesser general public license.
+See included license docs for more info.

 ## Change Log

+### 1.1.0 - March 12, 2013

+- Smarty updated to version 3.1.13
+- New auto-escape variables feature
+- CI 3.0 `VIEWPATH` constant used, when available
+- `$ci` global var changed to `$CI`
+- Licensed properly!

 ### 1.0.0 - Jan 27, 2012